GarciaInes/Scrum-Mastering/Daily/Questions.md

 * Do we have what we need to get us started
 * What shall we focus on today to achieve the sprint goal
+* Who would like to champion what?
+* How can we pair on delivery? or even approach with the '3 amigos'?
 * What may slow us down on achiving the sprint goal?
 * How close are we to hitting our sprint goal?
+* Which options do we have to tackle this (1 piece of work and or goal)?
 * What’s your comfort level?
 * Do I have clarity on our weekly common goal?
 * Does the whole team fully engages and chips in to help others?